nvdaaddons/AddonTemplate/readme.md

 An add-on manifest generated manually or via `buildVars.py` must include the following information:

-* Name (string): a unique identifier for the add-on.
+* Name (string): a unique internal identifier for the add-on.
 It must use camel case (e.g. someModule).
 This is also used as part of add-on store to identify the add-on uniquely.
 * Summary (string): name as shown on NVDA's Add-on store.
 * Description (string): a short detailed description about the add-on.
 * Version (string), ideally number.number with an optional third number, denoting major.minor.patch.